Girona Cathedral

 The Cathedral of Saint Mary (Catalan: Catedral de Santa Maria) is a Roman Catholic cathedral located in Girona, Catalonia, Spain.
 It is the seat of the Roman Catholic Diocese of Girona.

 The cathedral's interior includes the widest Gothic nave in the world, with a width of 23 m.
 Its construction was begun in the 11th century in the Romanesque architectural style, and continued in the 13th century in the Gothic style.
-Of the original Romanesque edifice only the 12th-century cloister and a bell tower remain.
+Of the original Romanesque edifice, only the 12th-century cloister and a bell tower remain.

 History

 A primitive Christian church existed here before the Islamic conquest of Iberia, after which it was converted into a mosque, in 717.
 The Franks reconquered the city in 785 under Charlemagne and the church was reconsecrated in 908.

 Romanesque cathedral

 In 1015, the church was in poor condition.
-Bishop Peter Roger, son of Count Roger I of Carcassonne, restored it with the money obtained by selling the church of the St. Daniel to his brother-in-law, Count Ramon Borrell of Barcelona.
+Bishop Peter Roger, son of Count Roger I of Carcassonne, restored it with the money obtained by selling the church of St. Daniel to his brother-in-law, Count Ramon Borrell of Barcelona.
 The church and its cloister were built until 1064, in Romanesque style.
 The bell tower was completed in 1117.